ImprobableImprov/Shooter-Multiplayer-Game/README.md

 * Lobby system to allow players to wait for others to join
 * AI enemies that patrol the area and follow players within thier sight
 * AI enemies who lose sight of players will search the area, but return to thier patrol if they are not found
 * The game ends and a winner is determined when all players or all enemies are defeated

-# Code Example

 # Credits
 The Character and Enemy characters use the [Paragon Wraith](https://www.unrealengine.com/marketplace/en-US/product/paragon-wraith) from Epic Games.